XINSDEATH/discord-command-debugger/README.md

 add this to the first line of any discord bot

-this will send the error on the same place where u used the command + on console, it will also make the code easier to read.
+this will send the error on the same place where u used the command (will delete after 30 seconds) + on console, it will also make the code easier to read.